winitzki/scall/tutorial/programming_dhall.md

       in result.resultHylo seed
 ```

-Speed tests show that `hylo_N` is somewhat faster than computing the maximum depth separately.
+Speed tests show that `hylo_N` is somewhat faster than computing the maximum depth separately and then using `hylo_Nat`.

 ### Converting recursive code into hylomorphisms: the HIT algorithm